listenToRipley/ReactNative/Notes/README.md

 There is no CSS in Native.

-Style will be applied either Inline Styles or StyleSheet objects.
+Style will be applied either Inline Styles or StyleSheet objects, both as passed through props.

-These are all written in JS which is based on CSS syntax, but is only a subset of these features.
+These are all written in JS which is based on CSS syntax, but is only a subset of CSS features with some language difference.

+When using "style=" inside of an element, keep in mind that not all elements support the use of this inline attribute.

+You will need to validate the different types of attributes within style that can be used.
+Import is the values you supply to them.
+Attributes that ask for numbers will asked for flat numbers without pt or em or px.
+The value will be converted to pixels for you.

 ## Logic